Singularities of the moduli space of level curves

 By definition, an ETI operates nontrivially on the curve $C$ only at a genus-$1$ component $E$ which meets the rest of the curve at exactly one node $n$; its restriction to the ``tail'' $(E,n)$ is the canonical involution.
-These automorphisms are the only nontrivial automorphisms of curves (and also of level curves) which do not yield singularities: their action on the moduli is simply a quasireflection.
+These automorphisms are the only nontrivial automorphisms of curves (and also of level curves) which do not yield singularities: their action on moduli is simply a quasireflection.
 An example of a point of $N_1$ is given by choosing a tail $(E,n)$ with $\aut(E,n)\cong \pmmu_6$.
-This type of curves fill-up a codimension-2 locus within a codimension-2 locus within $\ol{\mathcal M}_g$ and a sublocus $T_1\subset N_1$ which plays a remarkable role in this paper.
+This type of curves fill-up a sublocus $T_1 \subset N_1$, of codimension 2 within $\ol{\mathcal M}_g$, which plays a remarkable role in this paper.
 Indeed, the order-$6$ automorphism $\al$ spanning $\aut(E,n)$ and fixing $C\setminus E$ is clearly not a product of ETI and, most important, yields a noncanonical singularity.
 This can be checked by the \rsbt{} criterion: $\al$ operates on the regular space $\defo(C)/ \langle \text{ETI}\rangle$ as $(\frac13,\frac13,0,\dots,0):= \diag(\xi_3,\xi_3,1,\dots,1)$ and modding out $\al$ yields a noncanonical singularity, since the \emph{age} $\frac13+\frac13+0+\ldots+0$ of $\al$ is less than $1$ (see Defn. \ref{defn:junior}).
 Harris and Mumford show that these special tailed curves are the only possible curves carrying a \emph{junior} (\emph{i.e.} aged less than $1$) automorphism; this amounts to the following statement.

+The generalisation of this statement to level-$\ell$ curves poses no problems on the interior: the variety ${\mathcal R}_{g,\ell}$ has only canonical singularities; furthermore, the singular locus is contained in the inverse image of the singular locus of $\mathcal M_g$, but may be smaller in general: an automorphism $\al$ of a smooth curve $C$ does not necessarily give rise to an automorphism of $(C, L)$ if $\al^*L\not \cong L$.